Compare CRM Software for digital businesses

-One way is to ensure that you're consistently cleaning your contact lists, so that you don't end up paying more for un-engaged or non-marketable contacts.
+One way is to ensure that you’re consistently cleaning your contact lists with email re-engagement strategies so you don’t end up paying more for un-engaged or non-marketable contacts.

 It’s also a good idea to expect the price of your CRM to increase over time and to budget for it ahead of time, which brings us to the topic of CRM budgets!